HaukeBartsch/MagickBox/code/documentation/docs/source/Shell.rst

 MagickBox command shell
 ************************

-The MagickBox command shell is used to query, send, receive and remove jobs from a MagickBox.
+The MagickBox command shell is used to query, send, receive, and remove jobs from a MagickBox.
 This command line tool provides a convenient way to interface with MagickBox instances for larger projects.

-You can download the command shell executable (mb) here:
+You can download the command shell executable (mb) for your platform here:

 * Linux (MD5 = d0bc07803e49a62a0265f8151db2efa6)
 	wget https://github.com/HaukeBartsch/MagickBox/tree/master/code/mb-shell/LinuxAMD64/mb